bazaarvoice/bv-android-sdk/README.md

 You should have the Android SDK installed on your system.
 If you need it, go to: http://developer.android.com/sdk/index.html

+If you didn't have the SDK, chances are you don't have the ADT plugin for Eclipse either.
+Get that by following the steps here: http://developer.android.com/sdk/installing/installing-adt.html

 This is intended to work with Eclipse but it should work with IntelliJ IDEA as well.

 Building The Library